 (b) In 2020, the Caritatea Foundation in Romania agreed to provide funds to support the Claims Conference emergency assistance program in Israel.
 The grant is to be used primarily to benefit Jewish victims of Nazi persecution of Romanian origin who are financially vulnerable and living in Israel.
-During 2020, the Claims Conference recognized funds of approximately \$2,715,000 and grant expense of approximately \$2,600,000.
-During 2021, there was no activity under this program.
+During 2022 and 2021, there was no activity under this program.

-As of December 31, 2021, there was approximately \$100 in outstanding conditional promises to give.
+As of December 31, 2022, there were no outstanding conditional promises to give.

-Net assets with donor restrictions related to the grant are approximately \$55,000 and \$34,000 at December 31, 2021 and December 31, 2020, respectively.
+Net assets with donor restrictions related to the grant are approximately \$52,000 and \$55,000 at December 31, 2022 and 2021, respectively.

 (c) The International Commission on Holocaust Era Insurance Claims (ICHEIC) was formed pursuant to a Memorandum of Understanding, dated August 26, 1998, to facilitate the payment of unpaid Holocaust era insurance policies to valid claimants.
 In June 2007, the Claims Conference and ICHEIC entered into an agreement whereby ICHEIC transferred to the Claims Conference its remaining current and future humanitarian funds, as detailed in the agreement.
 The Claims Conference assumed the responsibility for overseeing the distribution of such funds in accordance with guidelines as determined by ICHEIC prior to its closure.
-Under this agreement, in 2021 and 2020, no additional funds were received.
-During 2021 and 2020, approximately \$320,000 and \$15,000, respectively, of grant expense was recognized under this program.
+Under this agreement, in 2022 and 2021, no additional funds were received.
+During 2022 and 2021, approximately \$388,000 and \$320,000, respectively, of grant expense was recognized under this program.

-As of December 31, 2021, there was approximately \$26,200 in outstanding conditional promises to give.
+As of December 31, 2022, there was approximately \$4,500 in outstanding conditional promises to give.

-Net assets with donor restrictions related to ICHEIC of approximately \$520,000 and \$820,000 at December 31, 2021 and 2020, respectively, are to be used for the educational programs of Yad Vashem and the Jewish Agency for Israel in accordance with the stipulations provided by ICHEIC.
+Net assets with donor restrictions related to ICHEIC of approximately \$158,000 and \$520,000 at December 31, 2022 and 2021, respectively, are to be used for the educational programs of Yad Vashem and the Jewish Agency for Israel in accordance with the stipulations provided by ICHEIC.

 (d) Beginning in 1991, the Austrian government agreed to provide funds to the Committee for Jewish Claims on Austria for institutional projects benefiting aged Jewish victims of Nazi persecution from Austria.
-In 2020, the Austrian government entered into new conditional agreement for the same purpose to provide an additional amount up to €1,500,000 for the 2020 grant year.
-There was no new agreement for the 2021 grant year.

-During 2021 and 2020, approximately \$1,100,000 and \$804,000, respectively, of grant expense was recognized under this program.
+Subsequent to this date, additional agreements were entered into with Austrian government that extended the program through 2022.
+During 2022 and 2021, approximately \$1,454,000 and \$1,100,000, respectively, of grant expense was recognized under this program.

-As of December 31, 2021, there was approximately \$395,000 in outstanding conditional promises to give.
+As of December 31, 2022, there was approximately \$530,000 in outstanding conditional promises to give.

-Net assets with donor restrictions related to the grant are approximately \$393,000 and \$1,500,000 at December 31, 2021 and 2020, respectively.
+Net assets with donor restrictions related to the grant are approximately \$568,000 and \$393,000 at December 31, 2022 and 2021, respectively.